Investment banking fees fall 8 percent in weakest first quarter since 2012

 The North American investment banking market remained stable, with fees little changed at $11.5 billion.

-JPMorgan Chase & Co topped the global investment banking league table in the quarter with $1.49 billion in fees.
-Goldman Sachs Group Inc was second with $1.48 billion.
+JPMorgan Chase & Co (JPM.N) topped the global investment banking league table in the quarter with $1.49 billion in fees.
+Goldman Sachs Group Inc (GS.N) was second with $1.48 billion.

-Morgan Stanley and Citigroup Inc were the biggest gainers among the top 10 banks in fees earned, while Credit Suisse Group AG's fees dropped 23 percent.
+Morgan Stanley (MS.N) and Citigroup Inc (C.N) were the biggest gainers among the top 10 banks in fees earned, while Credit Suisse Group AG's CSGN.VX fees dropped 23 percent.

 Investment banking activity in the financial, healthcare, and energy and power sectors generated 54 percent of the global fee pool during the quarter.